Have you ever been in a conversation and been so distracted that you didn’t know what the other person just said?

 These are examples of “mindlessness” or being on “autopilot.”
 Our minds tend to wander, not allowing us to enjoy and savor the present.

-Mindfulness—the exact opposite—is a simple concept, but when put into effect daily, can be extremely powerful.
-It is simply the practice of living in the present moment; of being aware of your body, mind and feelings.
-With practice, you can learn to experience this awareness without judgment or the desire to pass the moment quickly.
+Mindfulness is such a simple concept, and when put into effect daily, it can be extremely powerful.
+The definition of mindfulness is living in the present moment—of being aware of your body, mind and feelings.
+This awareness is practiced without judgment or the need to change the moment immediately.